 The Commodores were a rhythm and blues/ funk group popular throughout the 1970s and 1980s and one of the most successful acts signed to Motown records.
 They produced numerous chart-topping and award-winning records.
 Lionel Richie, their lead vocalist, attained superstardom after leaving to pursue a solo career.

-Born June 20, 1949 in Tuskegee, Alabama, Lionel Brockman Richie, Jr. was raised on the campus of Tuskegee University where two preceding generations of his family had worked.
+Born June 20, 1949 in Tuskegee, Alabama, Lionel Brockman Richie Jr. the first lead singer for the Commodores, was raised on the campus of Tuskegee University where two preceding generations of his family had worked.
+There Ritchie joined Alpha Phi Alpha Fraternity.
 In 1967, Richie and several other Tuskegee Institute freshmen formed the Commodores.
 The original lineup was Milan Williams (keyboards), William King (trumpet), Walter “Clyde” Orange (drums), Ronald LaPread (bass), Thomas McClary (guitar), and Richie (saxophone, keyboards, vocals).
 They chose their name by selecting a word randomly in a dictionary.

 Upon achieving popularity throughout Alabama, the Commodores traveled to New York in 1969 to play at Small’s Paradise nightclub.
 Initially turned away by the owner, they were called back to play after a cancellation.
 Performing before a standing room-only audience (which they later admitted was made up mostly of friends and family) led the owner to book them for two more weeks.